-ENGL 5250: 19th Century British Lit

-A graduate-level survey of nineteenth century British literature and literary culture, ca. 1780-1900.
+ENGL 5250-Studies in Nineteenth Century British Literature and Culture (3-0-3) A graduate-level survey of nineteenth century British literature and literary culture, ca. 1780-1900.
 Typical areas of emphasis will include significant literary movements within the era, major authors, and/or attention to a specific genre.
 Course content will include some attention to historical context, research methods, and applied critical theory.